Soups

 7. Serve warm or at room temperature.
 Both the soup and the fruit/ingredients are delicious to eat.

 This soup works equally well as a savoury dish — just omit the rock sugar and add lean pork instead.
 In that form it makes a nourishing soup suitable for the whole family.
-For children with lung-heat cough, adults with dry skin or persistent internal heat, and as a general healthy dessert, this is one of the easiest and most pleasant soups in Bro Niu’s winter repertoire.
+For children with lung-heat cough, adults with dry skin or persistent internal heat, and as a general healthy dessert, this is one of the easiest and most pleasant soups in Nourilo’s winter repertoire.
 Yacon is available at Chinese or Asian grocers, or online.
 One caution: yacon does not combine well with milk or eggs in the same meal.